Yooval/rest-apis-project/README.md

-# Professional REST API with Python, Flask, Docker, Flask-Smorest, and Flask-SQLAlchemy
+# StoreMaster: A Professional REST API with Python, Flask, Docker, Flask-Smorest, and Flask-SQLAlchemy

 ## Overview
 This project is a REST API built with Flask, using PostgreSQL as the database.